 Thank you to the Penn State professors who allowed me to focus on online education in my coursework.
-And to Michael G. Moore who agreed to publish a collection of my course papers as a research monograph at the American Center for the Study of Distance Education.
+And to Michael G. Moore, who agreed to publish a collection of my course papers as research monograph number seven at the American Center for the Study of Distance Education.